nayeem101/yupsis-task/README.md

 To run the backend server for Problem 3:

 1. Navigate to the backend directory:

 ```bash
 cd problem3-backend
 ```

 2. Install dependencies:

 ```bash
 npm install
 ```

 3. Start the server:

 ```bash
 node server.js
 ```

+The server will start running

+### Problem 3 frontend simulated

-The server will start running and you can then open `problem3-solution.html` in your web browser to interact with the application.
+you can then open `problem3-solution.html` in your web browser to interact with the application.